ibmresearchuk/rainbow-octopus/README.md

 ### 4. Add libraries to Unity project

 Download and unzip the [Watson Unity SDK](https://github.com/watson-developer-cloud/unity-sdk).
-The project was created using version 2.4.0.
+The project was created using version 2.6.0.

-In Unity, in the Project Explorer, click on Assets.
+Open Unity (and ignore the reference errors for now).
+In the Project Explorer, click on Assets.
 Drag the unziped unity-sdk-x.x.x folder (on the file system) into the Assets window (in Unity).

 Download and unzip the [Unity ARKit Plugin Repo](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/overview).
 Within the Assets folder, there is a UnityARKitPlugin folder.
 Drag this folder (on the file system) into the Assets window (in Unity) alongside the unity-sdk-2.4.0 just created.